magento/devdocs/guides/v2.0/config-guide/solr/ht_magento2-solr.md

 </tr>
 <tr>
   <td>Solr Server Path</td>
-  <td><!-- Unless you customized the Solr web application or changed its deployment path, leave the value of this field at its default.
- -->
-  Specifies the path and name of the Solr web application.
-The path used by the example Solr configuration is <code>magento2/solr</code>.
+  <td>Specifies the path and name of the Solr web application.
+The path used by the example Solr configuration is <code>solr/magento2</code>.

   If you customized Solr, the value you enter in this field must exactly match the value of <code>webapp_name=&lt;value> in <code>&lt;your Solr install dir]/example/solr/conf/scripts.conf</code>.</code>
 </td>